-Newbury Town Council introduced the Newbury Town Civic Award nineteen years ago and six years ago a new award was launched, the Newbury Town Young Persons Civic Award, sponsored by The Swift Logistics Group.
+Newbury Town Council introduced the Newbury Town Civic Award twenty years ago and seven years ago a new award was launched, the Newbury Town Young Persons Civic Award, sponsored by The Swift Logistics Group.
 This is aimed specifically at young people up to and including 25 years of age.

 There was great excitement at the Town Hall when the Newbury Town Civic Award and the Newbury Town Young Persons Civic Award were presented at the Annual Town Meeting by the Mayor of Newbury, Cllr Howard Bairstow.

 Rosemary Lister was the winner of the Black Horse trophy, the award which recognises the town’s unsung heroes, those people who have made an exceptional contribution to our community on a voluntary basis.
 The winner of the Newbury Town Young Persons Civic Award, sponsored by the Swift Group of Companies, was Ashley Reade who received the crystal trophy and an experience day of his choice.

 Rosemary has volunteered for Home-Start West Berkshire since training in 1998.
 She has tirelessly offered her support to families across West Berkshire through their home visiting.
 To date she has supported approximately 25 families.
 Rosemary also supports the Home-Start Family Group which runs weekly during term time and gives an additional 3 hours of her time to the group which supports 6 to 8 families at any given time.
 She is a great team player, able to quickly identify where support is needed and never afraid to be proactive in her approach.
 Everyone knows that Rosemary is there when a pair of very safe hands is needed.